-There was no fruitless and wasteful expenditure incurred in the current year (2020: Nil).
-Fruitless and wasteful expenditure of R2,0 million was identified in the current year which relates to the 2017/2018 financial year.
+There was no fruitless and wasteful expenditure incurred in the current year (2021: R 0).
+Fruitless and wasteful expenditure of R2.6 million relates to the 2017/2018 financial year.

-2021 2020
+2022 2021

 R '000 R '000

-Opening balance 2,000 -
+Opening balance 2 600 2 000

 Add: Fruitless and wasteful expenditure - current year - -

-Add: Prior years' amounts identified in the current year 600 2,000
+Add: Prior years' amounts identified in the current year 600

-2,600 2,000
+2 600 2 600

-A R2,0 million sign-on bonus was paid in respect of an executive appointment made in 2017 in recompense for the forfeiture of benefits on resignation from his previous employer to join Ithala SOC.
-An investigation revealed that the executive should have not received a sign-on bonus, rendering the payment of the sign-on bonus of R2,0 million fruitless and wasteful expenditure.
-The Board has resolved to recover the R2,0 million sign-on bonus from the ex-employee through legal process.
+A R2.0 million sign-on bonus was paid in respect of an executive appointment made in 2017 in recompense for the forfeiture of benefits on resignation from his previous employer to join Ithala SOC.
+An investigation revealed that the executive should have not received a sign-on bonus, rendering the payment of the sign-on bonus of R2.0 million fruitless and wasteful expenditure.
+The Board has resolved to recover the R2 million sign-on bonus from the exemployee through legal process.

 The Company paid a recruitment fee for the placement of the executive.
-Therefore the recruitment fees of R0,6 million paid on the sign-on bonus is also regarded as fruitless and wasteful expenditure.
+Therefore the recruitment fees of R0.6 million paid on the sign-on bonus is regarded as fruitless and wasteful expenditure.
+The Company has begun legal proceeding and the matter is being defended by the ex-employee.
+The ex-employee is seeking to amend the notice of motion.
+The matter will only be set on the opposed roll once the amended Notice of Motion has been filed.